 The definition, clinical characteristics, and existence as a clinical entity of gastroparesis is currently facing many challenges and controversies.
 Despite considerable industry efforts, there is a lack of approved therapy for gastroparesis.
-A recent paper from the NIH/NIDDK gastroparesis clinical research consortium suggests that functional dyspepsia and idiopathic gastroparesis are indistinguishable entities which are on the same spectrum.
-There is a clear need to identify the level of consensus on gastroparesis and its different aspects, at an international level.
+A recent paper from the NIH/NIDDK gastroparesis clinical research consortium suggests that functional dyspepsia and idiopathic gastroparesis are indistinguishable entities that are on the same spectrum.
+There is a clear need to identify the level of consensus on gastroparesis and its different aspects at an international level.
 Moreover, functional dyspepsia is relevant to the Rome Foundation as it is one of the most prevalent disorders of gut-brain interaction.

-To initiate this process, the Rome Foundation has contacted all international motility societies, asking their interest in such a consensus, and asking them to identify 2 participants.
+To initiate this process, the Rome Foundation has contacted all international motility societies, asking about their interest in such a consensus and asking them to identify 2 participants.
 A favorable response was obtained from all societies.
-A first meeting with the participants was held at Digestive Disease Week 2022, with a number of attendees in person and a number of them dialing into a video link connection.
-The participants discussed the scope and content of the consensus project, its timelines, and practicalities.
-The panel decided to focus on idiopathic gastroparesis only.
-A large set of voting statements was generated over the coming months.
-A literature survey supporting each of the statements is being finalized in January 2023.
-The first voting round will take place in February 2023.
-The second voting round will happen end of March 2023.
-A face-toface meeting will be held in April 2023 and, if necessary, at DDW 2023.
-Manuscript drafting is planned for the second half of 2023.
+After a kick-off meeting at Digestive Disease Week 2022, the consortium agreed on a large set of voting statements.
+For each statement, a literature survey was conducted to support three voting rounds.
+A consensus manuscript was finalized by the end of 2023 and is now under review in a leading journal in the international peer-reviewed literature.

+Publication: Rome Foundation and International Neurogastroenterology and Motility Societies consensus on Idiopathic Gastroparesis.
+Schol J, Huang IH, Carbone F, Bustos Fernandez LM, Gourcerol G, Ho V, Kohn G, Lacy BE, Lopez Colombo A, Miwa H, Moshiree B, Nguyen L, O'Grady G, Siah KTH, Stanghellini V, Tack J. Submitted for publication 2024.
+Analysis of the epidemiology of cyclic nausea vomiting syndrome and other vomiting disorders

-Analysis of the epidemiology of cyclic nausea vomiting syndrome and other vomiting disorders Cyclic vomiting syndrome (CVS) is a disorder of gut-brain interaction characterized by severe episodic emesis, separated by periods of relative wellness.
-Many associated symptoms, such as gastrointestinal, autonomic, and behavioral symptoms, are observed in patients with CVS.
-Prior to the Rome Foundation Global Epidemiology Study, epidemiologic studies on CVS have been limited and the syndrome is thought to be uncommon.
-There is increasing interest in the condition from academics and industry.
-Moreover, the role of cannabinoid use and the overlap with/ differentiation of CVS from other nausea and vomiting disorders are a hot topic.
+Cyclic vomiting syndrome (CVS) is a disorder of gut-brain interaction characterized by severe episodic emesis, separated by periods of relative wellness.
+Many associated symptoms, such as gastrointestinal, autonomic, and behavioral, are observed in patients with CVS.
+Prior to the Rome Foundation Global Epidemiology Study, epidemiologic studies on CVS have been limited, and the overlap with/ differentiation of CVS from other nausea and vomiting disorders is a hot topic.
+The Rome Foundation Global Epidemiology Study database was used to analyze the prevalence of CVS worldwide, define the association between CVS and other nausea and vomiting disorders and medical conditions, and test the association between CVS and prescription pain medicine or cannabinoid intake.
+In addition, the impact of CVS on quality of life, health care consumption, and the association with psychological distress (somatization, anxiety, and depression) were analyzed.
+The manuscript has been submitted for publication.
+Manuscript: Worldwide Prevalence and Description of Cyclic Vomiting Syndrome According to the Results of the Rome Foundation Global Epidemiology Study.
+Authors: Izagirre A, Sarasqueta C, Flores-Arriaga J, Aso MC, Pérez M, Tack J, Huang IH, Sperber AD, Palsson OS, Bangdiwala SI, D'Amato M, Lanas A, Lobo B, Alonso-Cotoner C, Santos J and Bujanda L. Submitted for publication 2024.

-The Rome Foundation Global Epidemiology Study provides a unique opportunity to analyze these factors.
-A diagnosis of CVS can be conclusively made based on the ROME IV criteria and does not require any additional tests if the criteria are fulfilled (even though this is frequently carried out in everyday clinical practice and can provide support for the diagnosis and exclude other differential diagnoses).
-This makes CVS an excellent diagnosis to study using the global epidemiology study database.

-An analysis is being started to describe the prevalence of CVS throughout the world, define the association between CVS and other nausea and vomiting disorders, as well as with other medical conditions, and to test the association between CVS and prescription pain medicine or cannabinoid intake.
-In addition, we will assess the impact of CVS on quality of life, explore the association between CVS and demography, somatization, and psychological distress (somatization, anxiety, and depression) and explore the effects of CVS on health care consumption.

-Rome-DrossmanCare Communications Program Analyses.
+Education Core: Rome-DrossmanCare Communications Program Analyses.